Featured in...

 Because the value of an estate is reported to HMRC for inheritance tax purposes, dealing with the deceased’s income tax debt during probate is not as difficult as you may imagine.

-Contact HMRC for tax liability after death support
+Contact them for tax liability support

 HMRC run specialised helplines to help executors of wills to make sure tax debts are paid back correctly.
 If you need to contact HMRC, we have listed the key numbers here: